-Ingenico Group SA, a French publicly listed company, is the parent of the Ingenico group of companies ("Ingenico Group") including the two main trading entities in the UK, Ingenico (UK) Limited and Ingenico Retail Enterprise (UK) Limited ("Ingenico UK") and the main trading entity in Australia, Ingenico International (Pacific) Pty Limited ("Ingenico AUS").
-Ingenico Group is the global leader in seamless payment services, providing secure payment solutions across all sales channels.
-The Group is organised across two customer-centric business units - the Retail Business Unit and the Banks and Acquirers Business Unit.
-Ingenico Group employs nearly 9,000 people located in 46 countries.
-It has commercial operations in 170 countries, with sales revenues in 2019 of €3.3 billion.
+Ingenico Group SA, a French company which was publicly listed until November 4th 2020, is the parent of the Ingenico group of companies ("Ingenico Group") including the two main trading entities in the UK, Ingenico (UK) Limited and Ingenico Retail Enterprise (UK) Limited ("Ingenico UK") and the main trading entity in Australia, Ingenico International (Pacific) Pty Limited ("Ingenico AUS").
+Until December 31st, 2020, Ingenico Group was organised across two customer-centric business units - the Retail Business Unit and the Banks and Acquirers Business Unit.
+Ingenico Group employed nearly 8,000 people located in 46 countries with commercial operations in 170 countries, and sales revenues in 2020 of €2.9 billion.